California Faculty Association

-The California Faculty Association (CFA) is a labor union in California, United States.
-It represents lecturers, professors, counselors, librarians and coaches from the 23 campuses of the California State University (CSU).
+The California Faculty Association (CFA) is an American labor union that represents lecturers, professors, counselors, librarians and coaches from the 23 campuses of the California State University (CSU).
 It is the exclusive collective bargaining agent for all faculty in the CSU system.
-In 2017, their annual revenue was $393,660.
+In 2022, their annual revenue was $18.1 million.

 Structure and governance

 CFA has a board of directors which is composed of a president, vice-president, secretary, treasurer, associate vice president of northern campuses, associate vice president of southern campuses, council representatives, lecturer representatives, and campus chapter presidents.
 In addition to the board of directors, CFA contains caucuses, councils, and committees that conduct aspects of CFA work and a student organization, Students for Quality Education.